Envalee/js-tools/README.md

 #### Main Parts

 * type - Datatypes that JS-Tools provides
+  * main - Main Types like Float or Integers
+  * math - Math Types like Range or Vectors
+  * exceptions - Error handling Object Types
+  * names - Reference only for internal usage

 * static - Ready to use instances which allow direct access to there functionality
+  * Formatter - Formating strings and dates
+  * TypeChecker - Check build in types or some other type stuff
+  * Calculator - Easy math to calculate some common things
+  * Dom - HTML Dom manipulation, checks and tools
+  * Extra - Some functions which are not clear where to put them but are usefull

 * classes - Blueprints that can be used as a instance
+  * LocalStorageManager - Tool to manage local storage in the browser in a easier way
+  * ObjectManager - Holds an Object and mangage it.
+It allows to store it localy too.
+  * ArrayManager - Holds an Array and manage it.
+It allows to store it localy too.

 ## Documentation
 Wiki link incoming...